EliLauwers/assignment1/assignment1.md

 FROM location l
 LEFT JOIN person p USING(postalcode, municipality) WHERE
-  /* If p.email is null, then the location is not */ /* used for any person in the person table */ p.email is null AND
+  /* If p.email is null, then the location is not used for any person in the person table */ p.email is null AND
   /* Check if first letter is B (case insensitive) */ /* This can also be done with the substring command */ l.municipality not ilike 'B%' AND
-  /* Select only even postal codes */ cast(l.postalcode as integer) % 2 = 0
+  /* Select only even postal codes */ l.postalcode::integer % 2 = 0
 ```

 | postalcode | municipality   |